top of page

 • Harmful plasticisers

-Low-tox products focus on safer materials, fewer additives, and durability — so items don’t break down quickly over time.
+Low-tox products focus on safer materials, fewer additives, and durability.
+This ensures items don’t break down quickly over time.

 Common Feeding Product Materials Explained

-Let’s look at the most common materials used in baby feeding products and how they compare and what is actually low-tox, safe and what is not.
+Let’s look at the most common materials used in baby feeding products.
+We’ll compare them and see what is actually low-tox, safe, and what is not.

 Plastic Feeding Products

-Plastic is widely used because it’s cheap and lightweight, but not all plastics are created equal.
+Plastic is widely used because it’s cheap and lightweight.
+However, not all plastics are created equal.

 Pros: